bluebird75/luaunit/doc/index.rst

-.. function:: runner:runSuiteByInstances( listOfNameAndInstances  )
+.. function:: runner:runSuiteByInstances( listOfNameAndInstances, [arguments] )

 This function runs test without performing the global test collection process on the global namespace, the test are explicitely provided as argument, along with their names.

-Before execution, the function will parse the script command-line, like :func:`funner:runSuite()`.
+Arguments are handled the same way as in :func:`runner:runSuite()`, in particular, if no arguments are supplied, the function will parse the script command-line.

 Input is provided as a list of { name, test_instance } . test_instance can either be a function or a table containing test functions starting with the prefix "test".